Rothfive/Tortoise_cloud/Training.md

 A lot of it should be fairly hand-held, but the biggest point is to double check the end results (which I didn't do much of).

 * **!**NOTE**!**: be very careful with naively trusting how well the audio is segmented.
 Be sure to manually curate how well they were segmented

+### Phonemizer

+**!**NOTE**!**: use of [`phonemizer`](https://github.com/bootphon/phonemizer) requires `espeak-ng` installed, or an equivalent backend.
+Any errors thrown from it are an issue with `phonemizer` itself.

+As a shortcut, if you've set your `Tokenizer JSON Path` to the provided `ipa.json`, the text will get outputted as IPA phonemes.
+This leverages `phonemizer` to convert the transcription text into phonemes (I tried an audio-based one, and it didn't give favorable results).

+With this, you can leverage better speech synthesis by training on the actual phonemes, rather than tokens loosely representing phonemes.

 ## Generate Configuration